mkmizuta/Lister/README.md

 Lister will be an application where users can sign up, create new lists, and add items to those lists.
 Additionally Lister will have the ability to send emails using Delayed Job.

 ## Goals
-+ Build a basice rails app.
++ Build a basic rails app.
 + Gain experience with ActionMailer
 + Implement a background job service
 + Use Javascript to manipulate objects on the page